christieyoo/cucumber-training/src/pages/docs/cucumber.md

 2. Write a scenario that does a google search for 'Liferay', then navigates to Liferay home page by clicking on the correct search result.

 Run the cucumber scenarios:
-* Add the following to env.rb
+* Add the following to env.rb (in cucumber-practice/features/support)

 ```ruby
 require 'selenium-webdriver'